 For the purposes of these guidelines, cycling refers to outdoor adventure activities undertaken by students on bicycles on formed roads or tracks, usually beyond the school grounds.
 It does not include competition events.

-Guidelines for safety with regard to cycling in schools are provided in the School Policy and Advisory Guide, see:
+Guidelines for safety with regard to cycling in schools are provided in the Policy and Advisory Library, read:

 Bicycle knicks — Specially designed shorts for cycling with a synthetic or leather (chamois) crotch for added seat comfort.

 Gradient — Steepness of the riding road or trail.